About Pre-Camp Programs

 Financial Aid

 Hale is committed to ensuring that our programs are accessible to children and families regardless of personal means.
 To that end, we maintain a fund to help families in need afford the cost of tuition.
-Our financial aid application for next summer’s camps is available and due by Feb.
-1.

 Transfers & Refunds